echamudi/nodejs-parallel-programming-examples/README.md

 Completed calculation, timestamp: 37939
 ```

-The parallel code only takes ~38 seconds compared to the sequential code that takes ~134 seconds!
+The parallel code wins a lot.
+It only takes ~38 seconds compared to the sequential code that takes ~134 seconds!